marcelofcabral/vertical-slice-app/README.md

-# Vertical Slice architecture applied to a React app
+# Ouvidor Digital's front-end app architecture & project structure

-This repo contains an example app developed using the Vertical Slice Architecture.
-The main goal is creating a model for what a React project structure based on the Vertical Slice architecture should be like.
-Feel free to clone this repository and use it anyway you like.
+This repo contains an example app developed using a feature based, Vertical Slice-inspired architecture.
+The main goal is creating a model for what a modern, developer-friendly React project structure should be like.
+This is the chosen structure for all of Ouvidor Digital's front-end applications that are based on React.